APonce911/jekyll-mywebsite/_posts/2019-01-09-Javascript30-03-CSS-Variables.md

 ---
 Goal: To make the javascript change dynamically the page CSS with the inputs passed through the browser.

- See <a href="https://aponce911.github.io/javascript30/03-CSS-variables/index.html" target="_blank" class="external-link">here</a> how is my version of the exercice.
+ See <a href="https://aponce911.github.io/javascript30/03-CSS-variables/index.html" target="_blank" class="external-link">here</a> how is my version of the exercise.

 Difference between Wes Bos solution and mine: